etenlab/aggregation-api/README.md

 ## Generate Supergraph schema

 Need to regenerate supergraph schema whenever we add new subgraph or make any changes in subgraph schema.
 We use rover cli to generate supergraph schema. see rover cli documentation [here](https://www.apollographql.com/docs/rover/)

 ### Add new subgraph

-First need to add the subgraph in rover config ( supergraph.yaml ) as nelow
+First need to add the subgraph in rover config ( supergraph.yaml ) as below

 ```bash
   voting: